310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/epilogue.md

 {% endbubble %}

 {% bubble Nazuna %}
 Mmm, you don’t have to do that.
-I mean, I don’t really want to force you if you’re that tired…
+I mean, I don’t really wanna force you if you’re that tired…

 But I wanna get through Halloween Party with everyone, since we went through the effort of preparing everything together, too.